dot-cards/Frontend-challenge/README.md

         - `title` `description` `price` `rating` `category`
         - `id` is not part of the input list, it should be auto generated
         - `image` file input is not required
-    - We have provided a mockup of what the input field should look like on mobile.
+    - We have provided a mockup of what the create product draw should look like on mobile.
 Slide up draws are not idea for desktop, can you implement a better option for desktop users?
 - Delete a product
     - A button on the card to delete a product.
 - Edit a product
     - Editing the product is not required!
 - Animation / Interactions
-    - We are looking for a frontend designer that is passionate about micro interactions.
+    - We are looking for a frontend designer that is passionate about micro-interactions.
     - Please add micro interactions / animations / transitions wherever to improves the user experience.
 - Responsive Design
     - Make sure the e-commerce admin dashboard is responsive across all screen sizes.